Louis Hofmann

 Louis Hofmann (born 3 June 1997) is a German actor.
 He first gained attention as the lead in the 2011 German film Tom Sawyer and won the Bodil Award for Best Supporting Actor for his role as a teenage German prisoner of war in the 2015 Danish film Land of Mine.
-He is also known for playing Jonas Kahnwald in the 2017 German Netflix series Dark.
+Internationally, he is known for playing Jonas Kahnwald in the 2017 German Netflix series Dark (2017–2020).

 Life and career

 Hofmann was born in the Bensberg district of Bergisch Gladbach and grew up in Cologne.
 His first experience in front of the camera was for Servicezeit, an evening magazine programme on WDR Fernsehen television network.
 He appeared in a section of the programme, Die Ausflieger, which tested family recreational activities.
 After two and a half years at Servicezeit, he decided to become an actor and applied to an acting agency.
 He was subsequently represented by Agentur Schwarz.

 In 2009, Hofmann guest-starred in legal comedy-drama Danni Lowinski and television series The Lost Father.
 He also appeared in the television film Tod in Istanbul.
 In 2010, he performed in Wilsberg and Alarm for Cobra 11.

 Hofmann's first cinematic leading role was the titular Tom Sawyer in director Hermine Huntgeburth's 2011 German film adaptation of the classic Mark Twain novel The Adventures of Tom Sawyer.
 Along with Leon Seidel, who played the role of Huck Finn, he sang on the soundtrack of the film in the song, "Barfuß Gehen" ("Going Barefoot").
 The sequel to Tom Sawyer, The Adventures of Huck Finn (German: Die Abenteuer des Huck Finn), was released on 20 December 2012 in German cinemas.
 In 2013, Hofmann played a guest-starring role in an episode of the television series Stolberg.
 Beginning on 24 October 2013 Hofmann appeared in the comedy The Almost Perfect Man (German: Der fast perfekte Mann).